RexMortem/C_Course-The_Finale/README.md

 A basic, and hopefully gentle, introduction to the C Programming Language.

-This session focuses on input, multiple files, and producing full programs in C!
+This session focuses on inputs and debugging in C!

 ## What is the C Course?